umbrand/brand/timing_tests/README.md

 * The transmission/redis latency between the two nodes
 * The Decoder/Subscriber node latency

-The dataframe used to produce these plots is saved as a pickle file found in the `dataframes` folder of the respective graph.
+The dataframe used to produce these plots is saved as a pickle file found in the `dataframes` folder that is created after running the respective graph.

 **NOTE: We have included Baseline test plots that can be found in each test's `plots` folder.**